Product

 Optimize Your Nutrition

 What you eat profoundly affects your body composition and metabolic health.
 Prioritize protein intake, as protein supports muscle maintenance and growth.
-Most adults should aim for roughly 0.8 to 1.2 grams of protein per pound of body weight, with higher amounts beneficial if you're actively trying to build muscle or lose fat.
+The Recommended Dietary Allowance for protein is 0.8 grams per kilogram of body weight, which is about 0.36 grams per pound.
+Some people may benefit from higher intakes depending on activity level and goals, but individual needs vary.

 Avoid excessive calorie restriction, which can actually slow your metabolism.
 Severe dieting triggers adaptive thermogenesis, where your body becomes more efficient (burns fewer calories) to conserve energy.
-Instead, aim for moderate calorie deficits if you need to lose weight, typically 300-500 calories below your maintenance level.
+Instead, if weight loss is a goal, focus on moderate and sustainable changes in energy intake that you can maintain over time.

 Focus on whole, minimally processed foods that provide nutrients without excess calories from added sugars and unhealthy fats.
 Adequate protein, healthy fats, and complex carbohydrates provide the building blocks your body needs for optimal metabolic function.